airpair/getting-started-with-netzke/post.md

 ## Wrapping it up

 I won't go here into the somewhat boring details about how to embed the components that we created into Rails views, for this you may turn to the last part of the [Hello World](https://github.com/netzke/netzke#helloworld-component) section in Netzke README (it's dead simple).
-Instead I'll point you to the [final source code](https://github.com/mxgrn/netzke-bookshelf) for this app, which will embed the final component in the root page of the Rails app.
+Instead, I'll point you to the [final source code](https://github.com/mxgrn/netzke-bookshelf) for this app, which will embed the final component in the root page of the Rails app.

 And if you feel hooked, check out these 2 demo apps that will be insightful for you should you decide to start using Netzke in your projects:

 * [Official demo](http://demo.netzke.org) shows off a few components, with links to their respective source code for convenience

 * [Yanit](http://yanit.netzke.org) is an issue tracking app that I initially created in just a couple of hours for a conference talk.
-It's not usable in real life, I guess, but it's impressive anyway, and is a good source of example code.
+It's not usable in real life, I guess, but it's impressive anyway, and is good source of example code.

 Thanks, and give me some feedback on [Twitter](http://twitter.com/mxgrn)!